opendialogai/OpenDialogDocs/docs/conversational_markup.md

 ### Opening intents

-As explained above, each conversation must have at least one scene and this scene must be called `opening_scene`.
+As mentioned above, each conversation must have at least one scene and this scene must be called `opening_scene`.
 The first incoming intents of this opening scene are known as opening intents.

 ```yaml
 conversation: